bluepersia/AutoScope/README.md

 2. Pull from master.
 3. If your personal repo is not online, just local, the working branch will be merged back into master.

-##### 🎯 npx resolve --name `<class name>`
+##### 🎯 Git repo collisions

-Regenerate scope hash and class name based on current team repo state.
-Use this to resolve collisions that happen because other people added same class name as you to the repo.
+In private mode, collisions can happen due to git not being synced up perfectly, or other people using a name you already used.
+When this happens, AutoScope will notify you about it, and that on next build, your suffix will be regenerated.
+I recommend building and committing this immediately with a clear message about rename.

 #### 💡 Tip